vygr/ChrysaLisp/docs/ITERATION.md

 combining each element to produce a single result.
 Reduction can take an optional start value.

-Filtering transforms a sequence by producing a list of all the elements that pass the filter test function.
+Filtering, with `(filter lambda seq)`, transforms a sequence by producing a list of all the elements that pass the filter test function.

 These also come in `(map-rev lambda seq ...)` and `(reduce-rev lambda seq [init])` flavours.